Languages of Asia: Caucasian families

 Three small families are spoken in the Caucasus: Kartvelian languages, such as Georgian; Northeast Caucasian (Dagestanian languages), such as Chechen; and Northwest Caucasian, such as Circassian.
 The latter two may be related to each other.
 The extinct Hurro-Urartian languages may be related as well.

-Small families of Southern Asia
+Small families of Asia

-Although dominated by major languages and families, there are number of minor families and isolates in South Asia & Southeast Asia.
+Although dominated by major languages and families, there are number of minor families and isolates in South Asia and Southeast Asia.
 From west to east, these include: